bloopyboop/bevy_camera_bug/README.md

 ## Required parts for the bug to trigger
 - 2D Camera
   - HDR enabled
-  - BloomSettings component with an intensity greater than zero
+  - Bloom component with an intensity greater than zero (BloomSettings when on main branch)
 - System changing the size of the camera's viewport every frame

 ## Observed effects